 A few additional tips for preparation and serving of Char Siu

 - You can absolutely use a leaner cut like pork fillet in places of the more traditional pork shoulder but you’ll need to make a few tweaks.
-A bit more oil added in flavouring paste, plenty of marinade time and basting to keep it juicy as well as infusing flavour.
+A bit more oil added in the flavouring paste, plenty of marinade time and basting to keep it juicy as well as infusing flavour.

-- Cut your pork fillet in half to give longer and thinner strips for roasting.
-This gives better coverage of the marinade for flavour and presents better when carving.
+- If your pork fillet is large cut it in half to give longer and thinner strips for roasting.
+This gives better coverage of the marinade for flavour and presents better when carved.
 You can also carefully stab it a few times with the tip of a small sharp knife to allow the flavour deep inside.